Ticket Lifecycle

 export SESSION_KEY=<session.sessionKey>

-export TICKET_ID=<ticket-id>
+export TICKET_ID=<ticket_id>

 The CLI also honors SESSION_KEY and TICKET_ID from the environment.